Banoth-Tharun/MediConnect/DOCTOR_PATIENT_GUIDE.md

 ## HOW TO ADD MORE DOCTORS

 ### Through Admin Dashboard:
-1. Log in as admin (username: admin1, password: password@123)
+1. Log in as admin (username: Tharun Admin, password: password@123)
 2. In Admin Dashboard, go to "Add Doctor" section
 3. Enter:
    - Doctor username